joshholmes/registry/README.md

 We've really only scratched the surface of what's possible with Nitrogen and how all of the parts fit together.

 The best way to get started with Nitrogen is to build something.
-We recommend using the free hosted Nitrogen service running in the cloud to get started quickly.
-Go to [https://admin.nitrogen.io](https://admin.nitrogen.io) to sign up for an account and then follow the [first devicewalkthrough](docs/walkthrough.md) to see how to get a device up and running.
+We have a [getting started guide](http://nitrogen.io/guides/start/setup.html) and a [free hosted version of the Nitrogen service](https://admin.nitrogen.io) running in the cloud.

 If at any time you run into issues, please file an issue with this project.
 It is very helpful to know what is hard for beginners to understand so please don't hesitate to reach out.

-To run a Nitrogen service locally:
+## Running the Nitrogen service locally:

 1. Clone or fork this repo: `https://github.com/nitrogenjs/service`
 2. Fetch and install its node.js dependencies: `npm install`